2025 HJK season: Season events

 On 8 August, HJK announced the signing of Mihailo Bogićević from Spartak Subotica on a contract until the end of the 2026 season, and that Kai Meriluoto and Thijmen Nijhuis had left the club to sign for IFK Värnamo and Waldhof Mannheim respectively.

 On 15 August, HJK announced the signing of Yukiyoshi Karashima on loan from RFS until the end of the season with an option to make the move permanent.

 On 21 August, HJK announced the signing of Ricardo Friedrich on loan from Malmö FF until the end of the season.

 On 25 August, HJK announced that Cheikh Sidibé's contract had been terminated by mutual agreement.

 On 26 August, HJK announced the signing of Ardit Tahiri on loan from Llapi until the end of the season, with an option to make the mover permanent.

 On 27 August, HJK announced that Hadi Noori's contract had been terminated by mutual agreement.

 On 23 September, Salem Bouajila joined Göztepe on loan a deal until 30 June 2026, with the option for the Turkish club to make the move permanent.

 On 7 November, prior to their last game of the season, HJK announced that Elmo Henriksson, Kevin Kouassivi-Benissan and Georgios Kanellopoulos would all leave the club at the end of the season with their contracts not being renewed.

 On 14 November, HJK announced that they had signed a new contract with Antton Nylund, until the end of the 2028 season.

+On 19 November, HJK announced that Alex Ramula would be leaving the club at the end of the season to sign for PK-35.

+On 28 November, HKJ announced that Emil Leveälahti and Toivo Mero had signed a new contracts with the club until the end of the 2027 season, and that Alex Lietsa would be leaving the club at the end of his contract to sign for AC Oulu.

+On 30 November, HJK announced the appointment of Joonas Rantanen as their new Head Coach on a contract until the end of 2028.

+On 5 December, HJK announced that they had signed a new one-year contract with Brooklyn Lyons-Foster, with the option of an additional year.

+On 15 December, HJK announced that Kaius Hardén, Emil Ingman and Francis Etu would leave the club at the end of the season when their contracts expire.

+On 19 December, HJK announced that Georgios Antzoulas would leave the club at the end of the season when their contract expires.